The Church of Jesus Christ of Latter-day Saints in Michigan: Further Detroit history

 The 1967 Detroit riot fueled a continuing exodus of white Americans from Detroit.
 Coupled with this the building of Interstate 96 (I-96) led to the destruction of the only chapel the church owned inside the boundaries of the city of Detroit.

 With the Stake Center for the Detroit Stake out on Woodward Avenue in Bloomfield Hills dedicated by David O. McKay in 1959, and a later chapel built on 9 Mile Road in Southfield, Michigan just east of Telegraph Road the church began a decline in the city proper.
 In 1969 the Detroit Stake was split and a new Dearborn Stake was formed.
 Both stakes included parts of Detroit.
 In 1974 when the church renamed all stakes, the Detroit Stake became the Bloomfield Hills Michigan Stake.

 Nowhere was this shown more clearly than when the Michigan Lansing mission was split in 1978.
 The new mission was named the Michigan Dearborn Mission, after Dearborn, Michigan.
 However Michael J. Lantz, a convert to the LDS Church who had joined while serving in the US military in Vietnam during the Vietnam War was the bishop of the Royal Oak Ward by the mid-1980s.
 His ward was at that point one of four in the Bloomfield Hills Stake that included parts of Detroit.
 Partly at his urging a new effort was made to send missionaries into the city of Detroit.
 W. E. Barry Mayo, the president of the Bloomfield Hills Michigan stake who was an immigrant from Canada and had previously served as the first president of the church's branch in Windsor, Ontario before he had moved north of the border, also was involved with these efforts.
-Starting in 1987 missionaries were assigned to work inside Detroit.
+Under the direction of Mission President Heber Perret, the Detroit Zone was created in 1985 and missionaries were assigned to work in the inner city of Detroit.

 By 1989, a branch had been organized in Detroit.
 In 1991 it was formed into a ward.
 The ward met in a former Greek Orthodox church building just north of Highland Park, Michigan in the Palmer Park neighborhood.
 Its first bishop was James Edwards who thus also became the first African American to serve as a bishop in Michigan in the church.